CedricTravelletti/RallyRoboPilot/Autopilot/docs/project_planning.md

 # Distributed RallyRoboPilot Project Requirements

+## Where we are:
+- (27.11.2024): I have to plug together the genetic algorithm
+  - This needs solving the sync problem. => self defined finish lines.
+- (27.11.2024): Need to begin vision.

 ## Project Goal
 Develop an AI model that uses computer vision to play a racing game.